jeffrimko/SavageWorldsCheatSheet/README.md

 The sheet was created using [LibreOffice Calc](https://www.libreoffice.org/discover/calc/) for the tables and [Inkscape](https://inkscape.org/) for the final layout.

 Below is a preview of what both sides of the cheat sheet look like.
-To print, please download the PDF from the releases page.
+To print, please [download the PDF from the releases page](https://github.com/jeffrimko/SavageWorldsCheatSheet/releases) and note that four copies of the sheet will be printed to a single two-sided page.

 ![Preview](./preview-both_sides.png)